Frequently Asked Questions

 - Is it advantageous to take science courses beyond the required course work?

 - On a personal level, additional courses in the sciences may be beneficial in preparing for the veterinary curriculum.
 Extra consideration is not given in the application process for extra course work.
-If your most recent 45 semester GPA is not competitive, you may want to consider taking additional science courses to improve both your most recent 45 semester and science GPA’s.
+If your most recent 45 semester (68 quarter) units GPA is not competitive, you may want to consider taking additional science courses to improve both your most recent 45 semester (68 quarter) units and science GPAs.

 - What should I do to enhance or improve my application?

 - Earn high grades and perform well academically.
-Obtain high (70th% or higher) scores on the GRE and receive strong letters of recommendation (LORs).
+Obtain high (70th% or higher) scores on the GRE, receive strong letters of recommendation (eLORs) and gain quality veterinary experience.

 - Can I use Advanced Placement (AP) credit to fulfill the prerequisite courses?

 - Yes.
-If you receive a ‘3’ score or higher, AP credit may fulfill lower-division course work for the general biology, general chemistry, general physics, chemistry and statistics requirements.
+If you receive a ‘3’ score or higher, AP credit may fulfill lower-division course work for the general biology, general chemistry, general physics, organic chemistry and statistics requirements.
 The number of units awarded and subject title must appear on your primary college transcript in order to use the AP credit to fulfill course requirements.
-If your official transcript does not list AP credit, you will need to request a copy of your AP report from the College Board and have it sent to us.
+An official score report from College Board will be requested upon admission into the program.

 - May I take courses pass/fail?